IlanaFeldman/ST558-Project-2/entertainment.md

 examine which predictors contributed the most in predicting the popularity of online news in the final model accordingly.
-Table 1 containing attribute information from the *Introduction* section is copied below for comparisons of variable importance.
+Table 1 containing attribute information from the *Introduction* section is copied below for reference in comparisons of variable importance.

 Table 1.
 Attributes used in the analyses for prediction of online news popularity